How to Get the Best First Grade Geography Curriculum

 And maps not only show location, they also give the opportunity to talk about geographical terms in context!
 Like explaining the Arctic Circle when your country is a part of it.
 Or explaining the Equator and asking if your theme country tends to be warm or cold after you have pointed out both on the map.

-Games are also important and can be incorporated with maps.
-Like playing “I Spy” with different countries on a continent.
-Granted, kids should be able to at least recognize letters for this.
-As in, “I spy a country in Europe that begins with the letter ‘S’.”
+Granted, kids should be able to at least recognize letters for this so they can find countries with clues like, “I spy a country in Europe that begins with the letter ‘S’.”

-Combining learning with fun is good for both the student and the teacher! - Lastly, a hands-on craft or project is key for first-graders.
+4. Lastly, a hands-on craft or project is key for first-graders.
 This learning-by-doing approach will help them remember highlights and give them another frame of reference.

 So make sure your chosen curriculum incorporates crafts or projects to go along with each theme.